MostAwesomeDude/construct/docs/transition29.rst

 String* classes require explicit encoding (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#strings>`_)

-String* classes (all of them) support UTF16 UTF32 encodings, but String dropped some parameters
+String* classes (all of them) support UTF16 UTF32 encodings, but String CString dropped some parameters

 Enum FlagsEnum can merge labels from IntEnum IntFlag (enum module), but dropped `default` parameter

 Struct Sequence Union FocusedSeq are nesting context (in parse build and sizeof)

+Struct Sequence Union FocusedSeq are supporting new embedding semantics (see `this page <https://construct.readthedocs.io/en/latest/meta.html#nesting-and-embedding>`_)

 Array reimplemented without Range, does not use stream.tell()